fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/c-sharp.md

 exportConfig.Set("resourceFilePath", "resources\resource.json");
 ```

-The `resource.json` looks like as shown below:
+An example of `resource.json` is shown below:

 ```json
 {